Sedation & General Anesthesia

 We value your comfort!

 Sedation dentistry is often referred to as a service that is only for patients with dental anxiety.
 While this can be true, some just prefer not to be awake during a procedure.
-At East Coast Oral Surgery, we make sure to offer the safest/most comfortable environment for our patients.
+At Fredericton Oral Surgery, we make sure to offer the safest/most comfortable environment for our patients.
 For this reason, we offer local anaesthesia and IV Sedation at our clinic.